qpakzk/os-playground/virtual-dev-env.md

 1. Open the desktop download site http://www.ubuntu.com/download/desktop.
 This is the _desktop_ version, rather than the _server_.

 2. Download the latest 64-bit ISO image.
 As of this writing, that is Ubuntu 16.04.2 LTS.
-LTS stands for long-term support.
+Read [here](https://wiki.ubuntu.com/LTS) about long-term support (LTS).

 3. Open VirtualBox and create a new machine.
 Give it a name and select **Linux** and **Ubuntu 64-bit**.